Home/Resources/Tariff Calculator

 03

-Calculate on CIF Value
+Calculate on customs value

 US tariffs are assessed on the customs value (typically FOB price), not including US freight.
 Tariff = customs value × rate.